-- 16. Following the legal TRO making process and its requirement for a Formal Consultation, a public Notices, outlining the proposals and inviting public comments, were published in the Isle of Wight County Press on 1 July 2022.
-Notices and plans were also displayed on-street for a period of 28 days, which is a week longer than the legally required 21 days, see Appendix 2 (Public Notices).
+- 16. Following the legal TRO making process and its requirement for a Formal Consultation, a public Notice, outlining the proposals and inviting public comments, were published in the Isle of Wight County Press on 1 July 2022.
+Notice and plans were also displayed on-street for a period of 28 days, which is a week longer than the legally required 21 days, see Appendix 2 (Public Notice).
 The closing date for representations was 29 July 2022. - 17.
-The Authority received 1455 representations for all 29 locations in Ryde; the total number is broken down by locations in Appendix 3 (Consultation results), outlining the support and the objections for each location. - 18.
-Most of the locations (26) received overwhelming support, whilst two locations Church Road in Binstead and Mitchells Road in Ryde were strongly objected.
-One location Southfield Gardens in Ryde attracted almost even number of objections and support. - 19.
+The Authority received 61 representations for all three locations in Nettlestone & Seaview; the total number is broken down by locations in Appendix 3 (Consultation results), outlining the support and the objections for each location.
+All locations received overwhelming support by the local residents. - 18.
 All representations can be found in the Background paper (Representations).